Body Image and Eating Disorders

 Counselling and Eating Disorders

 How does it work?

-The counsellor you are working with is trained to listen in a way that is non-judgemental, genuine and accepting.
-The key aim is to allow the space and the freedom to express your thoughts, emotions and beliefs that you may feel unable to express to your family, friends or partner.
+The counsellor you are working with is trained to listen in a non-judgemental, genuine, and accepting way.
+The key aim is to allow the space and the freedom to express your thoughts, emotions, and beliefs that you may feel unable to express to your family, friends, or partner.
 It can be difficult and sometimes distressing to bring unexpressed emotions out into the open.
 It is the counsellor’s job to create a space that allows you to feel safe enough to express what you’re feeling and to accept them as part of who you are.
-Through the exploration of underlying feelings and emotions you can often gain an understanding of your present behaviour and in turn get to the root of your problems.
+Through the exploration of underlying feelings and emotions you can often gain an understanding of your present behaviour and in turn, get to the root of your problems.
 This process of learning about yourself and accepting the aspects that make you who you are can help provide you with a send of control over your life.
 This sense of control can also often lead to a feeling of empowerment, especially as you make choices that enhance your life and move forward.

 Overcoming an eating disorder can require both medical and psychological help as both the psychological and the physical health of the person are intricately linked.
 The treatment of an eating disorder should not focus solely on eating or weight issues and at the same time should not ignore these aspects.
 The following are frequently asked questions are taken from BodyWhys (2013) and might help in your understanding of Eating Disorders